10 Best Things to do in Valladolid, Mexico

 1. Mercado Municipal

-One of the best places to visit in Valladolid, Mercado Municipal, is located just a few minutes away from the city center.
+Just a few minutes away from the city center lies Mercado Municipal, one of the best places to visit in Valladolid.
 Here you can buy fresh produce from local vendors and pick up some goods from local artisans.

 2. Cathedral of San Gervasio